comfysage/comfysage/README.md

 }
 ```

-## :tea: chaivim
+## :tea: sylvee

-[chaivim][] is a modular neovim distro built for sustainability and ease of
+[sylvee][] is a neovim configuration garden - quiet, native-first, and gentle on the user.
-use. it allows neovim configuration to be easier using custom config modules.
+it doesn’t aim to reinvent workflows or wrap everything in custom abstractions.
+instead, it helps neovim bloom on its own terms.

 ## :rose: evergarden